microsoft/terminal/README.md

 ## Installation

-_(Note: in order to run the Windows Terminal, you'll beed to be running at least Windows build 18362 or higher.)_
+_(Note: in order to run the Windows Terminal, you'll need to be running at least Windows build 18362 or higher.)_

 ### Microsoft Store